sheemasiddiqui/Covid19App/README.md

 3. Voice Call
 4. Text Chat
 5. Accessibility Feature for Special needs
-6. Privacy in terms of User Account creation
+6. Privacy in terms of User Account creation and login
+7. Self assessment of symptoms and connection to an on-call doctor
+8. Location of nearby COVID-19 Assessment Centres

 <!-- USAGE EXAMPLES -->
 ## Usage